-As well as the information listed above, we may also collect, store and use information about you that identifies as 'special categories' of data.
+As well as the information listed above, we may also collect, store and use information about you that identifies as a 'special category' of data.
 This is highly sensitive data.
 This may include information about (where applicable):

-- Race, ethnicity, religious beliefs, sexual orientation and political views - Health, including medical conditions, and sickness records
+- Race, ethnicity, religious beliefs, sexual orientation and political views - Trade union information and membership - Health, including medical conditions, and sickness records

-5. Why we use this data
+5. Why this data is used

 SHARE MAT collects this data in order to perform key business processes throughout the trust.
-We believe we have the necessary basis for collecting and processing this data, as outlined in Article 6 of the GDPR.
-The data that we collect enables us to:
+It holds the necessary basis for collecting and processing this data, as outlined in Article 6 of the GDPR.
+The data that it collects enables it to: